mozilla/pkipolicy/rootstore/policy.md

 ### 4.2 Surveys ###

-Mozilla may conduct a survey of CAs from time to time using the CCADB.
-CAs are required to respond to the surveys with accurate information, within the timescale defined in the survey.
+Mozilla may conduct a survey of CA operators from time to time using the CCADB.
+CA operators are required to respond to the surveys with accurate information, within the timescale defined in the survey.